-Conviva’s award-winning team of engineers and scientist prove the need for a preemptive viewer experience optimization tool and quantify and validate video quality’s impact on viewer engagement.
+Conviva’s award-winning team of engineers and scientists proves the need for a preemptive viewer experience optimization tool and quantifies and validates video quality impact on viewer engagement.

 Dr. Zhang’s End System Multicast (ESM) research group at Carnegie Mellon pioneered the overlay multicast architecture and techniques to support scalable Internet video streaming.
 The award-winning Ph.D. dissertation of Dr. Ion Stoica, co-founder and chief technical officer, pioneered the first scalable architecture to manage QoS states in a distributed networking environment.

-Dr. Stoica’s research group at the University of California at Berkeley has done pioneering research on building large scale, real-time cluster computing frameworks, and on enabling multiple frameworks, such as Hadoop and Hypertable, to seamlessly share the same cluster.
+Dr. Stoica’s research group at the University of California, Berkeley has done pioneering research on building large scale, real-time cluster computing frameworks, and on enabling multiple frameworks, such as Hadoop and Hypertable, to seamlessly share the same cluster.